TrentBrick/RewardConditionedUDRL/README.md

 ```
 python trainer.py --implementation UDRL --gamename lunarlander \
 --exp_name debug \
---num_workers 1 --no_reload --seed 25
+--num_workers 1 --seed 25
 ```

-Implementations are `UDRL`, `RCP-R` and `RCP-A` (Reward Conditioned Policies with Rewards and Advantages, respectively).
+Implementations are `UDRL` (Upside Down RL), `RCP-R` and `RCP-A` (Reward Conditioned Policies with Rewards and Advantages, respectively).
 For RCP the default is with exponential weighting rewards rather than advantages.
 For RCP exponential weighting is turned on by before you can use the flag `--no_expo_weighting` to turn it off.

 Environments that are currently supported are `lunarlander` and `lunarlander-sparse`.
 Where the sparse version gives all of the rewards at the very end.